kjiwa/till/README.md

 # Till

 Till is a research tool that scrapes data from automobiles on sale on Craigslist and renders the data in some charts.
+It is slow, but it generates some interesting data.

 The CSS and JS are compiled with
 [Closure Tools](https://developers.google.com/closure/).
 Instead of including a